HarrisonWAffel/terminal-chat/README.md

 # Terminal Chat

-a Peer to peer terminal chat application featuring end to end encryption and other features.
+a Peer to peer terminal chat application featuring end to end AES encryption and other features.

-### Todo

-Better UI

-Token passwords for increased connection security

-Cleaner error handling

 ### Architecture
 ```